davilera/camptix-wbs/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Camptix - Workshop Booking System made easy.
+CampTix - Workshop Booking System made easy.

 == Description ==

-This plugin adds a Workshop Booking System into Camptix, so that WordCamp attendees can book a seat.
+This plugin adds a Workshop Booking System into CampTix, so that WordCamp attendees can book a seat.

 **Features**